mbaechler/slides/content/rmll14-cassandra/slides.md

 # QUORUM
-- weaker partition tolerancy
+- weaker partition tolerance
 - longer latency
 - strong consistency

 # ALL
 - not partition tolerant
-- bad performances
+- bad performance
-- it makes conservatives people happy
+- it makes conservative people happy

 ## QUORUM is a very good start

-## **ONE** can be used with some specitific data
+## **ONE** can be used with some specific data

 ## immutable data helps a lot